Kinematic characteristics of the Milky Way globular clusters based on Gaia DR2 data: orbits integration

 For the GCs orbital integration we used a high-order parallel dynamical $N$-body code $\varphi$-GRAPE which is based on the fourth-order Hermite integration scheme with hierarchical individual block time steps scheme~\cite{Berczik2011}.
 More details about the code architecture and special GRAPE hardware can be found in~\cite{Harfst2007}.

-Before moving forward in the analysis of the collisions of the GCs population we have tested our numerical setup in order to keep tracking the GCs which orbits are the same during backward and forward integration.
+Before moving forward in the analysis of the collisions of the GCs population we have tested our numerical setup in order to keep tracking the GCs whose orbits are the same during backward and forward integration.
 First, we integrated all $152$ GCs backward for $5$~Gyr then we use the positions of velocities of all the GCs at the end of the simulations and integrate them forward for $5$~Gyr.
 One could expect that the resulting positions and velocities should be identical to the observed ones.
 However, we have found that the orbits of 25 GCs are not invertible.
-These GCs usually pass by very close to the galactic center and most likely even an adaptive time-step is not able to capture their motions in the very center.
-Another possibility is a non-integrability of the potential which is hard to quantify and we leave this issue for further studies.
-We mark these GCs as \textit{to}~(type of orbit) in Table~\ref{tab:GC3} and remove them from further analysis.
-Therefore, our final sample consists of $119$ objects.
+These GCs usually pass very close to the galactic center and most likely even an adaptive time-step is not able to capture their motions in close proximity to the centre.
+Another possibility is a non-integrability of the potential (i.e. it is hard to quantify) and we leave this issue for further studies.
+These GCs as \textit{to}~(type of orbit) in Table~\ref{tab:GC3} and they were removed from further analysis.
+As a result, our final sample consists of $119$ objects.